 At Babraham, we want to ensure that our curriculum is not only tailored to our pupils’ interests and needs, but also ensures they are ready for life in the wider world.
-Following a recent review of our curriculum, we have introduced subject-based lessons, where pupils can articulate, and have a passion for, subject-based learning.
+Following a review of our curriculum, we introduced subject-based lessons, where pupils can articulate, and have a passion for, subject-based learning.

-With support from DEMAT, we have introduced the Primary Knowledge Curriculum (PKC) - developed by the Knowledge Schools Trust - to help structure our curriculum.
+With support from DEMAT, we introduced the Primary Knowledge Curriculum (PKC) - developed by the Knowledge Schools Trust - to help structure our curriculum.
 This ensures that our provision for History, Geography, Science and Art is a ‘carefully sequenced, knowledge-rich curriculum which aims to inspire pupils, promote excellent outcomes for all and overcome inequality of opportunity.’

 What is a Knowledge Rich Curriculum?

 - places powerful knowledge at the heart of the curriculum

 - is organised in a coherent way, ensuring it builds from year to year